manisha23das/Consumer-goods-ad-hoc-request/README.md

    - The SQL queries used to extract insights are available in the `ad_hoc requests.sql` file.
 These queries can be run on a MySQL database containing the relevant data.

 2. **Presentation:**
-   - The PowerPoint presentation `Consumer_Goods_Insights_Presentation.pptx` contains all insights and visualizations.
+   - The PowerPoint presentation `Consumer goods.pptx` contains all insights and visualizations.
 Open it to view or present the findings.